-May is National Bike Month: the perfect time to dust off your bicycle and give this low impact sport another chance on one of the many QC bike paths!
+As temperatures go up, the bikes come out!
+Spring is the perfect time to dust off your bicycle and give this low impact sport a chance.

 “This is truly a sport for every generation,” he says.
 “Once when I was riding on RAGBRAI, an older cyclist passed me on the road with a sign on the back of his bike that read, ‘Yeah, I’m 80!’”

 Check out Dr. Stewart’s 4 reasons you need to give cycling a go:

 - Stay strong and protect your joints.
 “Cycling is so great because it’s low impact on your knees and back,” says Dr. Stewart, who specializes in sports medicine, as well as knee, hip, and shoulder replacement.
 “We all experience stiffness and a certain amount of arthritis that is a natural part of the aging process, but cycling keeps your joints fluid and your muscles strong without the extra impact.”
 From ages 3-93, there are few excuses not to exercise if you’ve got a bike.

 - Cardio that’s actually fun.
 “Cycling out doors is a great workout to get your heart rate up while actually enjoying the scenery as you roll by.
 Start with short rides around your neighborhood and work up to longer distances.
 This is a sport that you can perform well as your technical skills improve.
 I’ve seen senior riders blast by younger ones, which is always a mental boost.”
 You are never too old to bike!

 - There’s a bike for every pain.
 “I see a lot of patients with knee, back, and shoulder pain.
 I tell them there’s always a bike that will accommodate you.
 If you’ve got back pain, try a recumbent.
 If you have knee pain, try an upright model.”
 Cycling is also great for folks recovering from orthopedic procedures or surgery when other forms of exercise place too much demands on the feet or joints.